Cristina Planas Leitão

 co-ARTISTIC DIRECTOR & Curator of Teatro Municipal do Porto, DDD - Festival Dias da Dança & CAMPUS Paulo Cunha e Silva

 She approaches her choreographic work as an act of resistance and affect, researching themes connected with social and political movements and their relationship with the performative body in the intimate and relational space of the theatre.
 Affect, insistency, presence and contamination are key words.
-She created The very delicious piece and The Very Boring Piece, in co-creation with Jasmina Krizaj, the solo bear me, FM [featuring mortuum] and UM [unimal] — the latter highlighted by the newspapers Expresso and JN in the top 10 of 2018.
+She created The very delicious piece and The Very Boring Piece, in co-creation with Jasmina Krizaj, the solo bear me, FM [featuring mortuum], UM [unimal] — the latter highlighted by the newspapers Expresso and JN in the top 10 of 2018 and [O SISTEMA] that is touring currently.
 Her work is documented in the series Portugal que Dança / RTP2 (Ep.
 02).

-As a performing arts curator, she highlights her collaboration with Teatro Municipal do Porto since 2018, where she is part of the programming team for the regular seasons since 2019/2020, Festival DDD since the 2020 edition and CAMPUS Paulo Cunha e Silva in its artistic program development since the opening in 2021.
+As a performing arts curator, she highlights her collaboration with Teatro Municipal do Porto since 2019, when she became part of the programming team for the regular seasons as of 2019-2020, Festival DDD since the 2020 edition and CAMPUS Paulo Cunha e Silva generating the artistic concept of it and program development since the opening in 2021.

 In 2011, in Porto, she was one of the initiators of the desNORTE meetings (2011-2017) and, in 2021, she joined the Braga programming consultancy group’27.
 Her aggregating practice is focused on the development of sustainable creation formats.